mostlydev/terra.dmwl/README.md

     $ git clone git@bitbucket.org:gamut/terra.dmwl.git
     $ cd terra.dmwl

 If the first step fails, that's because you don't have a Bitbucket account, or haven't yet updated your SSH keys on the site.
-Read [here](https://confluence.atlassian.com/bitbucket/how-to-install-a-public-key-on-your-bitbucket-account-276628835.html) to find out how.
+Read [here](https://confluence.atlassian.com/bitbucket/how-to-install-a-public-key-on-your-bitbucket-account-276628835.html) to find out how to do that.

 ## Install DCMTk binaries